Kevingislason/bitcoin_coin_selection/README.md

 # bitcoin_coin_selection

 Port of Bitcoin core coin selection logic to Python, prioritizing fidelity to the original and convenience. <br>
 Classes / functions were named and organized per the original C++ code as far as was practicable.
-Most comments are copied.

 # Installation